wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

 Important to note!

 After launching Android Studio, please check to see if you have the most recent version.
-There is a check for updates optin in the toolbar.
+There is a check for updates option in the toolbar.

 [More details needed here to download and install the appropriate packages]